Derek Sherinian: Equipment

 Sherinian uses vintage instruments, primarily the Hammond organ, Moog, Rhodes, and Nord Lead 3 mixed in with some modern sounds.
-He endorses Korg, Clavia, and Dexibell keyboards.
 Sherinian was presented the G2 Modular synth serial number 001 by Clavia representative Bengt Lilja in January 2004.
 As a Korg endorsee, Sherinian was one of the first artists to adopt the Korg Trinity keyboard series in 1996.
 In collaboration with KORG sound designer Jack Hotop, they created Sherinian's signature "guitaristic" lead sound (the "Monster Lead", made famous on the Dream Theater album "Falling into Infinity") on the Trinity, as well as other, more "modern" and "aggressive" keyboard patches, owing to his fondness of guitar tones and technique.

 He also uses the Hammond B3 organ; he thinks that "every rock keyboardist should have a B3 and overdriven Leslie as part of their sound."

 Sherinian is also known for being one of the first keyboardists to use vertical keyboard stands, influencing a new generation of keyboardists.